cassanogt/core-code-from-scratch-readme/README.md

 Base on the guide and the examples of the low-level language, create the following

-	a.
-Create a program to add two numbers given by the user
+	1. Create a program to add two numbers given by the user

 ### Script